-To achieve the vision and SBOs, it is essential that YW work to prevent harm and protect health across all stages of its business operations, environments and communities.
+To achieve the vision and SBOs, it is essential that YW works to prevent harm and protect health across all stages of its business operations, environments and communities.

 The drive for continual improvement is supported by an Occupational Health & Safety Management System (OHSMS).
-This enables the company to enhance its health and safety performance and to maintain a clear focus on meeting the needs of our people, stakeholders, customers and members of the public.
-This is at the heart of the company approach.
+This enables the Group to enhance its health and safety performance and to maintain a clear focus on meeting the needs of the Group's people, stakeholders, customers and members of the public.
+This is at the heart of the Group's approach.

-Further information on the Group's health and safety approach is detailed in the Directors' report on pages 46 and 47.
+Further information on the Group's health and safety approach is detailed in the Directors' Report on pages 35 and 36.